junosou/Google-Cloud-Professional-Cloud-Architect-Exam/README.md

 A company wants penetration security testing that primarily matches an end user perspective.
 Use on prem scanners over public Internet.

+A car reservation system has long-running transactions.
+Which one of the following deployment methods should be avoided?
+Introduce a blue-green deployment model.